-There are no new TCMs proposed for adoption in the 2013 Clean Air Plan.
-The TCMs adopted in the prior Clean Air Plan (2010 Clean Air Plan) will form the basis for the 2013 Clean Air Plan's on-road mobile source control strategy.
-Table 5-3 lists new projects that have been implemented during the 2010 - 2013 reporting period.
+The TCMs contained in the prior Clean Air Plan (2010 Clean Air Plan) form the basis for the 2013 Plan on-road mobile source control strategy (see Table 5-2).
+Table 5-3 lists several new projects that have been implemented during the 2010 - 2013 reporting period.
+Table 5-4 includes two prior "further study" TCMs, described below, that are proposed for adoption.
+Table 5-5 identifies an Enhanced Inspection and Maintenance (I/M) Program as a contingency measure.